kurtsson/jekyll-multiple-languages-plugin/README.md

 {% translate global.english %}
 ```

+### Including translated files
-The plugin also supports using different markdown files for different languages using the
+The plugin also supports using different markdown files for different languages using the liquid tag:

 ```liquid
 {% tf pagename/blockname.md %}